From Birth To Death, Medicaid Affects The Lives Of Millions

 Medicaid is the government health care program for the poor.

 That's the shorthand explanation.
-But Medicaid is so much more than that — which is why it's become the focal point of the battle in Washington to repeal and replace the Affordable Care Act.
+But Medicaid is so much more than that — which is why it has become the focal point of the battle in Washington to repeal and replace the Affordable Care Act, also known as Obamacare.

-President Obama expanded Medicaid under his signature health care law to cover 11 million more people, bringing the total number of people covered up to 69 million.
+President Barack Obama expanded Medicaid under his signature health care law to cover 11 million more people, bringing the total number of people covered up to 69 million.

 Loading...

-Note: A previous version of the graphic in this story incorrectly said adults make up the largest share of Medicaid enrollees.
-Children and adults combined make up the largest share.
-Seniors and people with disabilities account for the rest of the enrollees.